drts01/notes/stackedit/star.md

 * Situation:
    The backoffice was out capacity and the provision system did not have the features required to build the systems need.
 * Task:
-   As a system engineer, I needed to provided
+   As a system engineer, I needed to provided capacity and provision the newly racked hardware A.S.A.P.
 * Action:
+  I manually configured the network interface for the hypervisors.
 * Result:
+   As
 ## Initiative
 Have you ever gone above and beyond the call of duty?
 * Situation: